← Back to ResourcesCost Planning

 1. Pet insurance

-$80 to $200/month for a cancer-friendly tier.
-Trupanion, Pets Plus Us, Petsecure, and Embrace all cover Berners.
-Skipping insurance to save $1,000 to $2,400/year is the single most expensive mistake Berner owners make.
+$80 to $200 a month for a cancer-friendly tier.
+Most major Canadian carriers cover Berners.
+Skipping insurance to save $1,000 to $2,400 a year is the single most expensive mistake Berner owners make.
 One cancer event recovers a decade of premiums.
 Buy BEFORE any vet notes a lump or symptom, because cancer becomes pre-existing the moment it is documented.
+See our full Bernese pet insurance guide for plan comparison, the pre-existing trap, and timing rules.

 2. Cancer screening

 Annual senior bloodwork, lump checks at every vet visit, and prompt biopsy of any suspicious growth.
 The earlier histiocytic sarcoma is caught, the longer survival times run.
-Skipping screening to save $200 to $400/year often costs $10,000+ later when cancer is found late.
+The AVMA cancer-in-pets resource reinforces the same point: early detection drives outcomes.
+Skipping screening to save $200 to $400 a year often costs $10,000+ later when cancer is found late.

 3. Quality vet care

-A Calgary GP vet visit averages $90 to $150 plus diagnostics.
-Specialty oncology, cardiology, and orthopedic consults run $200 to $500 each.
+A Calgary GP vet visit averages $90 to $150 plus diagnostics, with prices varying by neighbourhood (inner-city clinics in Beltline or Bridgeland often charge more than suburban Bowness or Bowmont practices).
+Specialty oncology, cardiology, and orthopaedic consults run $200 to $500 each.
 These are not the places to cut.
 Berners need specialists and the breed-specific expertise that comes with them.

 4. Joint support from day one